Nastasja Schunk

 Nastasja Mariana Schunk (born 17 August 2003) is a German tennis player.

-Schunk has a career-high WTA singles ranking of world No. 143, achieved on 8 August 2022.
+Schunk has a career-high WTA singles ranking of world No. 143, achieved on 8 August 2022 and a best doubles ranking of No. 445, attained on 24 August 2026.

 Juniors

 On the ITF Junior Circuit, Schunk has a career-high combined ranking of world No. 55, achieved in January 2021.
 She reached her first junior Grand Slam final at the 2021 Wimbledon Championships as an unseeded player, in which she lost to Ane Mintegi del Olmo.

 Professional

 2021: WTA Tour debut

 Schunk made her WTA Tour main-draw debut at the Stuttgart Open as a qualifier, but lost to Belinda Bencic in the first round.

 2022: Major debut

 Schunk made her Grand Slam tournament debut at the French Open as a lucky loser after Ana Konjuh withdrew.
 She lost in the first round to 19th seed Simona Halep in three sets.

 She qualified for her second major at Wimbledon, but again lost in the first round to a Romanian, this time to Mihaela Buzărnescu.